John Cooper Clarke: Career

-1970s–1990s

-Clarke began performing at night in working men's clubs while he was still working at Salford Tech.
-He gave up his lab technician job when he achieved some success in performing his poetry in the late 1970s, and Howard Devoto (of the Buzzcocks) encouraged him to perform in punk clubs.
+After unsuccessfully trying to find a publisher for his poetry Clarke began performing in working men's clubs while he was still working at Salford Tech.
+He gave up his lab technician job when he achieved some success in the late 1970s, and Howard Devoto (of the Buzzcocks) encouraged him to perform in punk clubs.
 His first releases were on Tosh Ryan and Martin Hannett's independent label Rabid, starting with the EP Innocents in October 1977.
 The EP was described by NME as a series of poems "alternatively funny, sordid, and pessimistic pictures" or life in the UK since the end of World War II in 1945.
-The magazine criticises the density of the imagery, particularly on the "magnum opus", the "Psycle Sluts", but praises "Gimmicks".
+The magazine criticises the density of the imagery, particularly on the "magnum opus", the "Psycle Sluts", but praises "Gimmix!
+(Play Loud)", which just made it into the top 40 singles chart, at no.39.
 Tony Wilson, founder of Factory Records, was an early champion of Clarke, interviewing him on his TV show So It Goes.

 His early recorded output had musical backing from the Invisible Girls, which featured Martin Hannett and Steve Hopkins, along with a rotating schedule of other musicians, including Pete Shelley (of Buzzcocks fame), Bill Nelson, and Paul Burgess.
 He later said "It was never my idea to put my poetry to music but I couldn't think of an argument against it", and thought that the results were "patchy".

+Clarke has attributed his early success in part to the influence of the English poet Pam Ayres.
+Her run of success on the British TV show Opportunity Knocks led both Clarke and his mother to believe that he could make a living at poetry.
 He cited his influences in this period as Bob Dylan; Captain Beefheart; some Frank Zappa; The Velvet Underground; reggae music, including The Wailers and I Roy; Ian Dury; The Sex Pistols, the Buzzcocks; Slaughter and the Dogs; and other punk and new wave music, which he said had "revived an interest in words".
 He also said that his appreciation of punk had originated with New York punk bands, especially The Ramones and Velvet Underground; the first British punk band he'd seen was The Stranglers, when they supported Patti Smith on tour in 1974.
 He has also said that The Great American Songbook was a strong influence on him, and that he had been a great fan of much American music, including American reggae and ska musicians.

-Rabid also released his debut LP Où est la maison de fromage? (catalogue number NOZE 1), which was a collection of live recordings, demos, and rehearsals.
+Clarke's debut LP Où est la maison de fromage?, a collection of live recordings, demos, and rehearsals, was also released by Rabid (catalogue number NOZE 1) in 1978.
 He toured with Bill Nelson's band Be-Bop Deluxe in 1978 and was signed by Epic Records, who issued the studio album Disguise in Love, produced by Hannett, in 1978.

-Clarke has attributed his early success in part to the influence of the English poet Pam Ayres.
-Her run of success on the British TV show Opportunity Knocks led both Clarke and his mother to believe that he could make a living at poetry.
+In 1978 he had a backing band called The Curious Yellows, whose music was a bit like the German electronic band Kraftwerk. and, in 1979, had his only UK top 40 hit with "Gimmix!
+(Play Loud)".